Mining Intelligence and News

 Summary:

-The Westwood complex includes the Westwood underground mine, the Grand Duc open pit mine, and the Fayolle open pit mine.
+The Westwood project includes the Westwood underground mine, the Grand Duc open pit mine, as well as the Fayolle deposit, which was mined out in June 2024.

 At the Westwood Mine, the Zone 2 Extension share similarities with the Doyon Mine intrusion-related veins system while the Westwood Corridor is related with the VMS-type lenses of the LaRonde Penna and Bousquet 2-Dumagami mines.
 The North Corridor mineralization represent the base of the Westwood Corridor.